History and purpose

 When coming by car, leave your vehicle on the top of a hill by a white cross and walk to the ashram first (ashram is visible on the opposite slope).
 There we will discuss where you will park your car (because for some cars it is difficult to drive back up the hill, especially in rainy weather).

-Ondřej is a zen and yoga practitioner, artist, lecturer and gardener as well as certificated therapist, trekking guide and climbing instructor, originally from Czech Republic.
+Ondřej is a zen and yoga practitioner, artist, lecturer and gardener as well as certificated therapist, trekking guide, laughter yoga instructor and climbing instructor, originally from Czech Republic.
 He lived in various monasteries, ashrams and communities around the world and studied with Buddhist, Hindu, Muslim, Christian and Maori spiritual authorities from who he received various names.
 The strongest influence, however, has come to him from a Japanese dancer Min Tanaka who he studied with at his organic farm and outdoor studio in Japanese Alps.

-The pillar of Ondřej’s life is zen and yoga practice which he started in 2006 and from which all other activities flow out.
-In ashram Ondřej lives under a strict commitment of celibacy.
+The pillar of Ondřej’s life is regular zen and yoga practice which he started in 2006 and from which all his other activities flow out.

 Blog (with photos) on Facebook